-Course Work Required Courses: PHYB 551, 552, 595, and 598.
-Students must also register for PHYB 591 each fall and spring semester after the first year they are enrolled in the graduate program.
-All students must take or show proficiency in GCLS 501, 502, 503, 504, 505, and 510.
+- Minimum Semester Hours Required 32. - Course Work Required Courses: GC 470, GCLS 500, PHYB 552, PHYB 586, PHYB 595, and PHYB 598.
+Students must register for PHYB 591 each fall and spring semester after the first year they are enrolled in the graduate program.
+Students must take one of the following GCLS courses: 501, 502, or 503. - Comprehensive Examination None. - Thesis, Project, or Course-Work-Only Options Thesis required.
+No other options are available. - Other Requirements All graduate students must participate in the teaching programs of the department.

-Comprehensive Examination Required.

-Thesis, Project, or Course-Work-Only Options Thesis required.
-No other options are available.

-Other Requirements All graduate students must participate in the teaching programs of the department.

-Course Work Required Courses: PHYB 551, 552, 586, 595, 599, and 2 additional 500-level courses.
-Students must also register for PHYB 591 each fall and spring semester after the first year that they are enrolled in the graduate program.
-All students must take or show proficiency in GCLS 501, 502, 503, 504, 505, and 510.
+- Minimum Semester Hours Required 96 from the baccalaureate. - Course Work Required Courses: GC 470, GCLS 500, PHYB 552, PHYB 586, PHYB 595, PHYB 599, and 2 additional 400- or 500-level courses in consultation with the advisor.
+All students must take or show proficiency in GCLS 501, 502, 503, 504, 505, 506, and 510.
+Students must also register for PHYB 591 each fall and spring semester after the first year they are enrolled in the graduate program. - Preliminary Examination Required. - Dissertation Required. - Other Requirements All graduate students must participate in the teaching programs of the department.

-- T

-2hysiology and Biophysics D

-Dissertation Required.

-Other Requirements All graduate students must participate in the teaching programs of the department.
 Candidates must present a mid-thesis seminar as a scheduled departmental seminar.